-On September 7, 2007, staff notified VCI via letter that it would be conducting an audit of the low-income Florida USAC programs in accordance with Commission audit procedures.
-On September 18, 2007, staff received a phone call and subsequent e-mail from VCI questioning the Commission's authority to conduct an audit of Universal Service Funds.
+On September 7, 2007, VCI received notification via letter that an audit of the lowincome Florida USAC programs would be conducted in accordance with our audit procedures.
+On September 18, 2007, VCI called and sent a subsequent email questioning our authority to conduct an audit of Universal Service Funds.
 VCI requested something in writing defining our authority to initiate an audit.
-On September 19, 2007, staff conducted a conference call with VCI explaining the Commission's authority to conduct an audit, after which VCI withdrew its request for a written explanation concerning the FPSC's legal authority.
+On September 19, 2007, a conference call was conducted with VCI explaining our authority to conduct an audit, after which VCI withdrew its request for a written explanation concerning our legal authority.

-A staff auditor's report was issued November 5, 2007.
+Our staff auditor's report was issued November 5, 2007.
 A post-audit conference call was held with VCI on November 27, 2007, to discuss the audit findings.
-VCI was advised on the call that it had the opportunity to submit a written reply to the audit if it chose to do so.
+VCI was advised during the call that it had the opportunity to submit a written reply to the audit if it chose to do so.
 No written reply was received from VCI.
-On January 9, 2008, staff conducted another conference call with VCI to provide it the opportunity to explain some of the audit findings and additional information staff obtained from USAC and AT&T. This recommendation addresses the staff auditor's findings, information staff received from the USAC, and information obtained by subpoena from VCI's underlying carrier in Florida, AT&T.
+On January 9, 2008, another conference call was held with VCI to provide it the opportunity to explain some of the audit findings and additional information obtained from USAC and AT&T. This Order addresses our staff auditor's findings, information received from USAC, and information obtained by subpoena from VCI's underlying carrier in Florida, AT&T.